This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Malaga Old Town, also known as the Centro Historico, is a charming and historic district located in the heart of the city, in Andalusia on Spain’s southern coast.
+With its narrow streets, stunning architecture, and rich cultural heritage, it is one of my favorite cities in Spain.

 The Old Town is home to many of Malaga’s most iconic landmarks, including the Alcazaba, a Moorish fortress built in the 11th century, and the Cathedral of Malaga, a magnificent Renaissance-style cathedral that took over 200 years to build.